Wansmer/treesj/README.md

     -- boolean: Set last separator or not last_separator = false,

-    -- string[]: Nodes in list will be joined for previous node -- (e.g. tag_name in HTML start_tag or separator (',') in JS object) -- NOTE: Must be same for both modes omit = {},
+    -- list[string|function]: Nodes in list will be joined for previous node -- (e.g. tag_name in HTML start_tag or separator (',') in JS object)
+    -- NOTE: Must be same for both modes omit = {},